Archfx/rv32firmware/README.md

 You can observe the internal signal patterns by looking at the testbench.trace and testbench.vcd files.

-In the next post let us look at the firmware in detailed manner.
+In the next post let us look at how to write firmware in a detailed manner.